jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_component_networkpacketsout.md

 ---
-title: ﻿Rate of outgoing network data
+title: ﻿Rate of Outgoing Network Data
 last_updated: February 15, 2017
 summary: "This shows the outgoing rate of data from the server."
 sidebar: c_linux_sidebar